sabrahermassi/sabrahermassi/README.md

 - [weather-data-collection-and-analysis](https://github.com/sabrahermassi/weather-data-collection-and-analysis): Weather data collection, storage, analysis and visualization.
 - [Website-monitor](https://github.com/sabrahermassi/Website-monitor): check the status and activity of websites and store the results in a db for easy access and analysis

-## 🌱 What I'm learning
+## 🧠 Areas of focus
-- AI Engineering and LLM applications
+- AI Engineering & LLM Systems
-- AWS Serverless Architecture
-- Terraform and Infrastructure as Code
-- Typescript backend development
-- PostgreSQL and advanced SQL
+- RAG, embeddings & semantic search
+- Agentic AI & workflow orchestration
+- AI evaluation & observability
+- Cloud & serverless architecture
-- Apache Kafka and event-driven systems
+- Distributed and event-driven systems

 ## 👯 Looking to collaborate on
-- Open source projects related to Python development, databases and data engineering
+- Open source projects related to AI Engineering, LLMs, RAG, and developer tools
-- Any interesting side projects or hackathons
+- Interesting AI side projects and hackathons
+- Projects exploring practical applications of AI in real-world systems

 ## 📫 How to reach me
 - Email: sabra.herm@gmail.com